mqnoy/hackintosh-acer-e1-470/README.md

 - HDMI Audio
 - Sleep
 - WIFI (working but not full speed)
-- Audio (working with layout-id : 3)
+- Audio (working with layout-id : 28)
 - iMessage
 - Battey indicator (with SMCBatteryManager.kext)
-- Internal Mic (work but noice)
+- Internal Mic
+- Brightness Controll but not saved to NVRAM

 ## Not Working
 - Card Reader (Not supported)